8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Investing
 :    You trade currency for an asset that historically increases in value over time with the intent of exchanging it for more currency than you paid at a later time.
 (Compare to saving, speculating, and gambling.)

+Lot
+:    A pool of assets (ex.
+Stocks) purchased at the same time and at the same cost basis.

 Management (active)
 :    A style of asset management whereby an individual or team of individuals actively choose assets to buy and sell and when; often with the intent of beating the returns of a benchmark index.

 Management (passive)
 :    A style of asset management whereby an individual or team of individuals choose assets to buy and sell based on a standardized methodology; often an index.

+Market (bear)
+:    A bear market occurs when the overall value of assets in a broad-based collection of assets drops by 20 percent or more.

+Market (bull)
+:    A bull market is when the overall value of assets in a broad-based collection of assets increases by 20 percent or more; usually in a two month period.

 Mutual fund
 :    A collection of assets held in trust; usually represented as shares using pooled resources of the shareholders and available to the public. *Mutual fund shareholders are not direct owners of the assets being purchased and do not have voting privileges.*